wisdomlabs-si/plusplusone/docs/Designer.md

 # Designer

+## Idea

+The idea behind this designer is to simplify editing of a graph.

+We believe that having the schema of the graph or model that can be interpreted by designer will help as create more intuitive and guided UI.

+The main idea is, that designer "understand" the graph - and it can create all functionality base on this knowledge.\
+Because of understanding underlying model of a data, designer could restrict us to be able to add only valid data nad valid actions.

+The main functionality like CRUD operations and traversals are generated automatically because of that.

+All other additional functionality we can add for specific view or for specific type of node or relationship.
+This functionality will only appear in designer for relevant elements, for all other will remain hidden.

+> To use our designer we recommend the following steps:
+> - Create view for editing your model of the data (see [views page](Views.md))
+> - Create model of your data [model page](Models.md)
+> - Create your view for editing data (see [views page](Views.md))
+> - Play with your data

+But first let see designer structure and functionality

 ## Designer connection

 Designer is connected to a NEO4J database that is deployed with this project in docker container named `designer-neo4j` \